Recognizing Impairment in the Workplace for Florida Nurses

 Important Disclosures:

-• Conflict of Interest: The planners, authors, and presenters involved in this course have no financial or commercial conflicts of interest to disclose.
+• Conflict of Interest: The course planners, authors, and presenters have no financial or commercial conflicts of interest related to this educational activity.

-• Non-Endorsement: Course approval for continuing education does not imply endorsement of any specific product, service, or company mentioned within the material.
+• Non-Endorsement: Approval of this course as a continuing education activity does not imply endorsement of any products, services, or companies mentioned within the content.

-• Off-Label Product Use: No content in this course discusses the off-label use of FDA-approved products or medications.
+• Off-Label Product Use: No information related to off-label use of FDA-approved products is included in this course.

 Recognizing Impairment in the Workplace for Florida Nurses